 Potassium is a mineral that helps your electrolytes in your body stay balanced.
 It is important in your muscles and nerves.
-It also helps in proper metabolism.
+Potassium also helps in proper metabolism.
 If you don't get enough daily potassium, you can end up with high cholesterol.

 Where do you get potassium from in nature?
 First, you get it from meat.
 This includes beef, chicken, ham, pork, turkey, fish, oysters, lobster.
-Etc. People on a low carb diet receive a ton of potassium in their diet.
+Etc. People on a low carb diet receive a wealth of potassium in their diet.

 Next, you get it in your vegetables.
 This includes asparagus, tomatoes, squash, cauliflower, mushrooms, and spinach.
 All of these are things encouraged by low carb diets for you to eat - even in the first two weeks of the diet.

 Content copyright © 2019 by Lisa Shea.
 All rights reserved.